gap-system/ReleaseTools/README.md

 1. Prepare your release, commit all changes and push them

-2. Run `PATH/TO/ReleaseTools/release -p`
+2. Run `PATH/TO/ReleaseTools/release`

 3. If there was no error, you are done.
-Otherwise, address the error, commit and push the changes, the repeat step 2 (you may need to add the `--force` option, to convince `release` to re-create git tags etc.)
+Otherwise, address the error, commit and push the changes, then repeat step 2 (you may need to add the `--force` option, to convince `release` to re-create git tags etc.)